rajalsrivastava/tphc-query5/README.md

 - Filters and joins data in-memory without using a DBMS.
 - Multithreaded line item processing for better performance.
 - Outputs results sorted by revenue per nation.
+- Supports command-line configuration for region, date range, and number of threads.

 ## Requirements
 - Java 8 or higher